siqiang-ng/tp/docs/UserGuide.md

 - Each contact can have any number of tags, from 0 to any number you assign it!
 - Tags can store the following information:
     - Tasks
-    - Meeting link
+    - Links

 #### How about Tasks?
 - Ever forget what to-dos have been allocated to your project mates?
 Keep track of them by storing the to-dos as Tasks in Projact!
 - Tasks are stored under a tag so you can easily categorise them.
 - Whenever you or your project mates are done with their tasks, you can easily check them off and feel accomplished!

-#### And Meeting Links?
+#### And Links?
-- There are so many meeting links floating around now and it's tough to keep track of them all.
+- There are so many links floating around now and it's tough to keep track of them all.
 But don't worry, we've got your back!
-- The Meeting Link will be stored under a tag so it's easy to know what it's for.
+- The link will be stored under a tag so it's easy to know what it's for.

 #### Index?
 - Index refers to the contact's or tag's position in its list.
 You will need this to use many of the commands!
 But fret not, it's really easy to identify the index of your desired contact or tag.
 Find out more about this later on in the User Guide!